A Torelli Theorem for Higher-Dimensional Function Fields: Cohomology

 \subsection{Divisorial valuations}

-Recall that a \emph{divisorial valuation} of the function field $K|k$ is a valuation $v$ of $K$ which satisfies the following properties: \begin{enumerate} \item The value group $vK$ of $v$ is isomorphic (as an ordered abelian group) to $\Z$.
-This implies that $v$ is trivial on $k$. \item The residue field $Kv$ of $v$ is a function field of transcendence degree $\trdeg(K|k)-1$ over $k$. \end{enumerate} A valuation $v$ is divisorial if and only if $v$ arises from some prime Weil divisor on some normal model of $K|k$.
-In addition to the notation $vK$ resp. $Kv$ for the value group resp. residue field of $v$, we will write $\Oc_v$ for the valuation ring, $\mf_v$ for the valuation ideal, $\U_v := \Oc_v^\times$ for the $v$-units, and $\U_v^1 := (1+\mf_v)$ for the principal $v$-units.
+Suppose that that $v$ is a \emph{divisorial valuation} of $K|k$, i.e.~$v$ arises from a prime divisor on some model of $K|k$.
+Equivalently, $v$ satisfies the following properties: \begin{enumerate} \item The value group $vK$ of $v$ is isomorphic (as an ordered abelian group) to $\Zbb$.
+Since $k$ is algebraically closed, this automatically implies that $v$ is trivial on $k$. \item The residue field $Kv$ of $v$ is finitely-generated over $k$, and it has transcendence degree $\trdeg(K|k)-1$ over $k$. \end{enumerate} In addition to the notations $vK$ for the value group and $Kv$ for the residue field, we will write $\Ocal_{v}$ for the valuation ring, $\mfrak_{v}$ for the valuation ideal, $\Urm_{v} := \Ocal_{v}^{\times}$ for the $v$-units and $\Urm_{v}^{1} := 1 + \mfrak_{v}$ for the principal $v$-units.